 - For readers less familiar with Canada's customs rules, secondary sources may be helpful, and this this regard, please consider Customs Valuation: A Comparative Look at Current Canadian, U.S. & E.U.
 Issues, Robert G. Kreklewetz, A Paper presented at the 1996 CICA Annual Symposium in Ottawa, Ontario (Sept.
 29 -Oct.
 2, 1996).
 That paper contains sections dealing in detail with Canada's customs rules, as well as providing a fairly recent review of the major issues facing Canadian importers, from a valuations perspective.
 If you would like a copy sent to you, please contact the presenter. - 2.
-And as most importers and exporters will have already learned, while goods imported to Canada that are of "U.S. origin" are generally expected to be entitled to duty-free status under NAFTA, there is a complex process necessary to determine whether in fact the goods "qualify", as well as complex rules aimed at ensuring proper compliance.
-(See infra). - Practically speaking, goods are usually reported in a Form B3 (Canada Customs Coding Form), which at the same time lists a description of the goods, their applicable tariff classification, duty rates, values for duty. - 4.
+And as most importers and exporters will have already learned, while goods imported to Canada that are of "U.S. origin" are generally expected to be entitled to duty-free status under NAFTA, there is a complex process necessary to determine whether in fact the goods" qualify", as well as complex rules aimed at ensuring proper compliance.
+(See infra). - 3.
+Practically speaking, goods are usually reported in a Form B3 (Canada Customs Coding Form), which at the same time lists a description of the goods, their applicable tariff classification, duty rates, values for duty. - 4.
 Determining the "VFD" is technically required even where goods are not subject to a positive rate of duty.
 Among the substantive reasons are the fact that the federal GST is payable on imported goods, based on their VFD for customs purposes.
-Additionally, the CCRA has taken the view that a proper VFD for imported goods is required to maintain the integrity of industry Canada's trade statistics. - 5.
+Additionally, the CBSA has taken the view that a proper VFD for imported goods is required to maintain the integrity of industry Canada's trade statistics. - 5.
 For example, assume that the rate of duty on golf clubs made and imported from the U.S. is 2.4%.
 A \$100 golf club can be expected to bear customs duties of \$2.40.
 Only rarely are duties imposed on a "goods-specific" basis, which would impose flat-dollar duty figures on the quantity or weight of the imported goods. - Restrictions that are (i) are imposed by law, (ii) limit the geographical area in which the goods may be resold, or (iii) do not substantially affect the value of the goods are allowable under Transaction Value: see section 48(1)(a) of the Customs Act. - 7.
 Section 2(3) of the Ontario Sale of Goods Act provides that a sale occurs here, under a contract for sale, "the property in the goods is transferred from the seller to the buyer".
 Similarly, in Anthes Equipment Ltd. v.
 MNR, the Tax Court of Canada cited Black's Law Dictionary for the following definition of sale: "A contract between two parties, called, respectively, the 'seller' (or vendor) and the 'buyer' (or purchaser), by which the former, in consideration of the payment or promise of payment of a certain price in money, transfers to the latter the title and the possession of property.
 Transfer of property for consideration either in money or its equivalent."
-See also the recent CITT decision in Brunswick International (Canada) Limited, [2000] ETC 4507. - In the former example, a "lease" does not amount to a sale.
-In the latter, a corporation and branch office are not separate persons, meaning that no sales transaction could occur between the two (i.e., one cannot sell to oneself). - See, for example, the presentation on the "Purchaser in Canada Regulations" made by Robert G. Kreklewetz and Stuart MacDonald (CCRA), at the Canadian Importers Association's May 11, 1999 Emerging Issues in Customs Conference (Toronto, Ontario).
-Please contact the presenter if you would like copies of this presentation.
+See also the recent CITT decision in Brunswick International (Canada) Limited, [2000] ETC 4507. - 8.
+In the former example, a "lease" does not amount to a sale.
+In the latter, a corporation and branch office are not separate persons, meaning that no sales transaction could occur between the two (i.e., one cannot sell to oneself).